radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 Base DN	|  Enter the Remote Base DN or click the **folder** button, select a base DN and then click **OK**.
 Do not use special characters in the Base DN value.

 For Database Data Sources:

 PROPERTY	| DESCRIPTION
 -|-
-Host	| Unique name representing the identity source backend.
-Port	| Auto-populated, non-editable.
+Driver Class Name	| Auto-populated, non-editable.
 Based on the template.
-SSL	|  The Secure Data Connector group used to establish a connection to an identity data source in a different network, like one running in an on-prem data center.
-Bind DN	| Details about the identity source backend.
-Bind Password	| Toggled to either OFFLINE (indicates the identity source is not available and should not be accessed by the RadiantOne service) or ACTIVE (indicates the identity source is availa
+Driver URL	| Enter the URL to connect to the Database server.
+User 	| Service account name that the RadiantOne service should use to connect to the backend.
+Password	| Credentials associated with the account indicated in the User property.

 For Custom Data Sources:
 PROPERTY	| DESCRIPTION